Child Sexual Exploitation

 Difficulties in identifying victims

-Young people may not see themselves as victims.
+- Young people don’t always see themselves as victims.
 They may believe their abuser is their boyfriend and loves them.
-They may be unwilling to say anything that could get their boyfriend in trouble or cause their boyfriend to become angry or break up with them.

-There may not be any peer support for the victim.
-The child's friends may all be in the same situation, under the control of an abuser or part of the network who is exploiting them.
+- The child's friends may all be in the same situation, under the control of an abuser or part of the gang who is exploiting them.
 There may be nowhere for the child to go to escape their abusers.

 P – Privates are private